isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2017-09-11-Response-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-SC-to-the-Motion-for-the-Adjournment–Community-Sentencing-and-Other-Rehabilitative-Options.md

 ---
 layout: post
-title: Response by Senior Minister of State for Law, Indranee Rajah SC, to the Motion for the Adjournment – ‘Community Sentencing and Other Rehabilitative Options’
+title: "Response by Senior Minister of State for Law, Indranee Rajah SC, to the Motion for the Adjournment – ‘Community Sentencing and Other Rehabilitative Options’"
-permalink: /news/parliamentary-speeches/response-by-senior-minister-of-state-for-law--indranee-rajah-sc-
+permalink: /news/parliamentary-speeches/response-by-senior-minister-of-state-for-law-indranee-rajah-sc-
 breadcrumb: Parliamentary Speeches
-collection_name: news
+date: 2017-09-11
 ---